lindastorgard/haha-studio/src/pages/projects/projects-rainbow-lamp.md

 ---
+details: |-
+  Producer: HAHA studio
+  Assistant: Sven-Eric Söderström
 blog:
   - Making sense of the SCAA’s new Flavor Wheel
+products:
+  - Alia Pack_A
+  - test
 templateKey: project-post
 date: 2020-05-27T16:10:27.157Z
 title: Rainbow Lamp
 featuredimage: /img/project_rainbow_lamp_04-1.png
 featuredimagealt: Rainbow Lamp
-details: |-
-  Producer: HAHA studio
-  Assistant: Sven-Eric Söderström
 releaseyear: "2017"
 description: >-
   There is a story behind Rainbow: its shape was not designed, it was found.